 Have you got them all?
 And now, here goes the instructions:

-Step 1: Place the rice in a strainer with the tap running.
+Step 1: Prepare the right amount of rice to serve and place it in a strainer under running water.
 When the water turns from opaque to clear, you have successfully rinsed off the excess starch.
 You don’t need to dry the rice.

 Step 2: Add the moist rice into the pot and stir in the required amount of water, along with a pinch of salt to taste.